Lozman v. City of Riviera Beach (2013): Impact and subsequent developments

 The decision in Lozman was taken as definitive with respect to whether floating homes—as distinct from houseboats capable of self-propulsion—are vessels under admiralty law, but less so in other regards.
-David R. Maass, writing in the Florida Law Review, criticized the reasonable observer test as making matters uncertain for lower courts; Kathryn D. Yankowski, supra, writing in the University of Miami Law Review, acknowledged this as "potentially problematic" but saw Lozman as a "fundamental addition" to maritime law that clarified the test lower courts should use.
+David R. Maass, writing in the Florida Law Review, criticized the reasonable observer test as making matters uncertain for lower courts; Kathryn D. Yankowski, writing in the University of Miami Law Review, acknowledged this as "potentially problematic" but saw Lozman as a "fundamental addition" to maritime law that clarified the test lower courts should use.

 Chief Justice Roberts referred to the case as his favorite of the 2012 term, and emphasized the impact of seeing a picture of the floating home, which he described as looking like "a house that got swept into the ocean somehow".

 After winning at the Supreme Court, Lozman sought $270,000 in damages from the city for the loss of his floating home.
 A federal judge instead ordered that the city pay $7,500.
 The Eleventh Circuit upheld the ruling on appeal, and the Supreme Court denied a mandamus petition in April 2017.